 When a wildfire occurs inside an organized Borough, the Borough's emergency manager will be the contact point for declared evacuations and the Red Cross.
 The Borough will typically be the primary agency for evacuee support.
-Outside the c.
-Decision Process

-Boroughs, the points of contact for the Red Cross are the Operations chiefs for DNR and AFS.
+Outside the Boroughs, the points of contact for the Red Cross are the Operations chiefs for DNR and AFS.